Savoir-faire

 Design

-Concerned about my environmental impact, I design each item so as not to produce any cutting waste.
-And when waste is unavoidable, it is carefully stored for reuse.
+Concerned about her environmental impact, she designs each item so as not to produce any cutting waste.
+And when waste is unavoidable, it is carefully stored with the aim of being recycled.

 That's why Lucie Leroux produces its lamps mainly to order.
 To manufacture only what is necessary.